AntoineSoetewey/datanalyze/content/_index.md

 ## Data science

-- Data manipulation, cleaning and preparation
+- Data management, manipulation, cleaning and preparation
 - Data exploration and analysis
 - Clustering for market or customer segmentation
 - Data visualization with ggplot2